 Please Note!
-Only for applicants from Danish Universities
+Only available for applicants from Danish Universities/university colleges

-If you do not have a Bachelor’s degree that qualifies you for direct admission to the Master’s programme, you can be admitted if you have a different educational background similar to the requirements for admission to the Master’s programme.
+If you do not have a Bachelor’s degree that qualifies you for direct admission to the Master’s programme, you can apply for an assessment of your educational background to see if it is similar to the requirements for admission to the Master’s programme.

-As an applicant from a Danish university/university college, you are entitled to one admission assessment for one study programme, where, based on an assessment of the documentation you have submitted, we will inform you whether you meet the admission requirements.
+As an applicant from a Danish university/university college, you are entitled to one admission assessment for one study programme.

 Please note!
 The admission assessment is not a promise of admission.
 This means that even if you are assessed as being qualified for admission, you are not guaranteed a place on the study programme.
-Your chance of being admitted will depend on the number of other qualified applicants in the same year.
+You must apply for admission and have your application assessed similar to all other applicants.
+Your chance of being offered admission will depend on the number of other qualified applicants in the same year.

 You cannot ask for an admission assessment if your Bachelor’s degree qualifies you for direct admission to the Master’s programme to which you want to apply for admission.

-You will be assessed on the basis of the contents of one, and only one, qualifying study programme, typically a Bachelor’s programme or a professional Bachelor’s degree programme.
-In other words, only one study programme will be considered when you apply for a place on a Master’s programme.
+You will be assessed on the basis of the contents of only one qualifying study programme, typically a Bachelor’s programme or a professional Bachelor’s degree programme when you apply for a place on a Master’s programme.

 Please Note!
 We only provide Admission Assessment for Bachelor Degrees from a Danish university/university college.

-The deadlines for applications and reply times for applications for admission assessments are as follows:
+The deadlines for applications for admission assessments are as follows:

 Use the online form below: